 To educate, advocate for, and inspire public assembly venue professionals, worldwide.

-Mission Statement - The IAVM Venue Management Schools' purpose is to provide a focused educational experience dedicated to developing personal and professional growth while fostering an atmosphere for developing long-term networking relationships.
+Mission Statement - The IAVM Venue Management School's purpose is to provide a focused educational experience dedicated to developing personal and professional growth while fostering an atmosphere for developing long-term networking relationships.

-The VMS, which consists of one week of intensive instruction in each of two consecutive years, is the best professional education program available for public assembly facility managers.
+The VMS, which consists of one week of intensive instruction in each of two consecutive years, is the best professional education program available for public assembly venue managers.
 Both seasoned managers and people new to the industry find the school to be exceptionally valuable.
 Held at the famous Oglebay Resort & Conference Center in Wheeling, West Virginia, the content, format and structure of the program is governed by the IAVM Board of Regents.

-The IAVM Venue Management School was founded in 1987 on the premise that professional management of public assembly facilities requires professional education.
+The IAVM Venue Management School was founded in 1987 on the premise that professional management of public assembly venues requires professional education.
 The IAVM Foundation, a 501 (c) (3) non-profit foundation, inaugurated the VMS, and a Board of Regents was appointed to determine the curriculum and direction of the school.
-The curriculum is designed to enhance the professional education of managers of public assembly facilities such as amphitheaters, arenas, auditoriums, convention centers/exhibit halls, performing arts venues, racetracks, stadiums and university complexes.
+The curriculum is designed to enhance the professional education of managers of public assembly venues such as amphitheaters, arenas, auditoriums, convention centers/exhibit halls, performing arts venues, racetracks, stadiums and university complexes.